1. From communication to reputation

 Communication is an increasingly complex process.
 How can we answer the demand for transparency while simultaneously inspiring confidence?
 And what role should innovation play in this new scenario?

 “We establish relationships between people based on arguments, but transparent ones, where it’s okay to be wrong, where you don’t have to be good at everything.
 I think that’s what generates trust.
 In the end, you have to learn from human relations.”

 2. The faces of reputation today

 In this changing context, communication professionals (consultants, journalists, dircoms, etc.) must evolve.
-Which skills play the difference?
+Which skills will make the difference?
 Where should they focus their efforts?

-“The informative and dissemination functions have been incorporated decisively and definitively by the users of the media.
+“The roles of informant and broadcaster have been decisively and definitively taken on by today’s social media users.
 And that puts us in a completely different paradigm.”

 José Antonio Zarzalejos, journalist and member of Advisory Council

 In its wager on making communications a business necessity, what have the keys for LLORENTE & CUENCA’s model been over its 20 first years?